TheUkrainian1991/Bayesian-BEST-Hypothesis-testing/README.md

 ## Heavily Skewed Data
 Most statistical tests compare the means of different groups.
 Therefore, there is the possibility that these tests don't explain the data properly.
-Thus, if you do have skewed data, it may be worth using the classes BayesianHypothesisTestCauchy or BayesianHypothesisTestHalfCauchy.
+Thus, if you do have skewed data, it may be worth using the classes BayesianHypothesisTestHalfCauchy.

-Cauchy is generally best for skewed data where there is data exists on both sides of the mode.
-In this model the mode is the prior value of alpha, where the distribution will center.
 HalfCauchy is best for positive-skewed data with a defined cut off (such as 0).
 If data is not positively skewed then you may transform the data, and similarly if the cut off is not 0.

-Both these methods are limited by the fact that they will not tell you an exact value difference between means, but will tell you if there is a difference in the form of the abstract (alpha or beta) parameters.
+Cauchy and HalfCauchy are limited by the fact that they will not tell you an exact value difference between means, but will tell you if there is a difference in the form of the abstract (alpha or beta) parameters.

+Alternatively, you may use the skewed normal, but a widely-known effect size cannot be used in this instance when the distribution is heavily skewed.

 ## A very simple conclusion
 - The larger the normality parameter, the more centered the T distribution, meaning data points far from the mean are less likely.
 Values less than 10 indicate skewness due to outliers.